atlassian/gostatsd/README.md

   in both `custom-header` and `dynamic-header`, the vaule set by `custom-header` takes precedence.
 Not required, default is empty.
 Example: `--dynamic-headers='["region", "service"]'`.
   This is an experimental feature and it may be removed or changed in future versions.
+- `fail-fast-on-non-retryable-errors`: boolean flag that controls whether to immediately drop messages that encounter non-retryable HTTP errors (e.g., 4xx status codes indicating client errors).
+When set to `true`, non-retryable errors immediately drop the message without retry attempts.
+When set to `false`, even non-retryable errors will attempt retries via exponential backoff up to the `max-request-elapsed-time` limit.
+Note: Some errors (e.g., TLS certificate validation failures) are always treated as non-retryable.
+Defaults to `false`.

 The following settings from the previous section are also supported:
 - `expiry-*`